Obviously the final pounds you’re looking to cut are going to come from water weight.

 During the three 20-minute baths I took I lost 2 pounds each time.

 Even on the day of my cut I still lost a pound every 15-20 minutes, and that’s when I was in the 140s and getting really close to weight.

-No one likes cutting weight, but we all like winning.
+No one likes cutting weight.

 And, as always, leave me a comment below with any questions you may have.